ThomasMildner/Sc-alability/README.md

 # Scéalability
 Scéalability's Alexa Skill Variations

-This epository contains three skills: the master-skill, the interactive storytelling skill, and the non-interactive storytelling skill.
+This repository contains three skills: the master-skill, the interactive storytelling skill, and the non-interactive storytelling skill.
 The skills can be installed on any Echo device as a developer project.

 ## The Master-Skill: